dietercastel/SAE/README.md

 # Sec-Angular-Express

-[Node.js](https://nodejs.org) module to ease the development of a *secure* [Express](http://expressjs.com/)+[Angular.js](https://angularjs.org/) web application.
-Angular.js provides a couple of nice features that raise the security bar significantly.
+[Node.js](https://nodejs.org) module to ease the development of a *secure* [Express](http://expressjs.com/)+[AngularJS](https://angularjs.org/) web application.
+AngularJS provides a couple of nice features that raise the security bar significantly.
 This module tries to make good use of these features with as little effort as possible for developers.
+The focus of this module is client-side web security it does NOT cover various server-side risks.

 ##Quick start
 At the very least you need to do three things: